 version command in the console to get your R versions.
 If the R version is below 3.5.0 (for example,

-R version 3.1.0), try updating your R version to the latest one.
-Check this this link if you are on Ubuntu.
+R version 3.1.0), try updating your R version to the most recent one.
 Note: if you try to install a package after the update and it still fails with the following message:

 ERROR: dependencies ‘httr’, ‘usethis’ are not available for package ‘devtools’ * removing ‘/home/ga/R/x86_64-pc-linux-gnu-library/3.5/devtools’ Warning in install.packages : installation of package ‘devtools’ had non-zero exit status

-it means that you need to re-install packages that were built under the previous R version.
-In the above example it would be packages
+it means that you need to reinstall the packages that were built under the previous R versions.
+In the example above those would be the packages

 package_name is the name of the package to update.
-To find packages that need to be re-installed after updating R, you need to look for installation messages like this in the installation process:
+To find the packages that need to be reinstalled after updating R, you need to look for installation messages like this in the installation process:

 ERROR: package ‘usethis’ was installed by an R version with different internals; it needs to be reinstalled for use with this R version